Gideon-Stein/KI4KI/README.md

 ## Maintainers

-- [@GideonStein](https://github.com/Gideon-Stein) - Primary maintainer and lead developer.
+- [@Gideon Stein](https://github.com/Gideon-Stein) - Primary maintainer and lead developer.
-- [@jziemer1996](https://github.com/jziemer1996) - Co-maintainer and project coordinator.
+- [@Jonas Ziemer](https://github.com/jziemer1996) - Co-maintainer and project coordinator.

 For questions regarding the research methodology or technical implementation, please open an issue or contact the maintainers directly.